Capon Bridge in Hampshire County, West Virginia — The American South (Appalachia)

 Erected by The Fort Edwards Foundation.

 Location.
-39° 18.207′ N, 78° 26.029′ W. Marker is in Capon Bridge, West Virginia, in Hampshire County.
-Marker is on Cold Stream Road (County Road 15) just south of Clark Hillside Drive, on the right when traveling north.
+39° 18.208′ N, 78° 26.03′ W. Marker is in Capon Bridge, West Virginia, in Hampshire County.
+Marker is on Cold Stream Road (County Route 15 at milepost 15), just south of Clark Hillside Drive, on the right when traveling north.
 Touch for map.
 Marker is at or near this postal address: 350 Cold Stream Rd, Capon Bridge WV 26711, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Forts in Col. George Washington's Chain of Forts Guarding the Eighteenth Century Virginia Froniter (here, next to this marker); Gen. Braddock is Defeated (here, next to this marker); Soldiers and Settlers (a few steps from this marker); The Ken Edmonds Memorial Heritage Trail (within shouting distance of this marker); Edward's Fort Stockade Replica (about 400 feet away, measured in a direct line); United States Navy Recruiting Aids Facility (about 700 feet away); In Memory (about 700 feet away); My Dream (about 700 feet away).
+Some French and Indian War Incidents in Hampshire County (here, next to this marker); Forts in Col. George Washington's Chain of Forts Guarding the Eighteenth Century Virginia Froniter (here, next to this marker); Soldiers and Settlers (within shouting distance of this marker); The Ken Edmonds Memorial Heritage Trail (within shouting distance of this marker); Edward's Fort Stockade Replica (about 400 feet away, measured in a direct line); United States Navy Recruiting Aids Facility (about 700 feet away); In Memory (about 700 feet away); My Dream (about 700 feet away).
 Touch for a list and map of all markers in Capon Bridge.

 Credits.
-This page was last revised on February 19, 2021.
+This page was last revised on February 17, 2021.
 It was originally submitted on May 29, 2020, by Devry Becker Jones of Washington, District of Columbia.
-This page has been viewed 72 times since then and 17 times this year.
-Last updated on February 19, 2021, by Carl Gordon Moore Jr. of North East, Maryland.
-Photos: 1, 2. submitted on May 29, 2020, by Devry Becker Jones of Washington, District of Columbia. • J. Makali Bruton was the editor who published this page.
+This page has been viewed 73 times since then and 14 times this year.
+Last updated on February 16, 2021, by Carl Gordon Moore Jr. of North East, Maryland.
+Photos: 1, 2, 3. submitted on May 29, 2020, by Devry Becker Jones of Washington, District of Columbia.